Kenya: Witnesses Describe Police Killing Protesters

 On June 26, Human Rights Watch visited Kenyatta National Hospital’s mortuary and saw six bodies of protesters that hospital records showed had been brought in by officers from both the Nairobi central police station and Kamukunji police station.
 Researchers found six more bodies at the Nairobi City Mortuary brought in by officers from Kamukunji police station, along with an additional six at Mama Lucy Hospital and eight at Kenyatta University Referral Hospital.
 Human Rights Watch research shows that police killed at least three people in the town of Eldoret, one person in Nakuru, and one in Meru.

-Researchers also visited several hospital wards where hospital officials said that at least 165 people injured during the protests on June 25 had been admitted.
+Researchers also visited several hospital wards.
+At Kenyatta hospital an official said that at least 165 people injured during the protests on June 25 had been admitted.
 A doctor at Kenyatta National Hospital said that two were dead on arrival, 24 needed immediate surgery, and 72 were treated for injuries and discharged.
 The majority of those admitted had blunt force trauma injuries from being hit by kinetic impact projectiles and bullet wounds.

 Several people told Human Rights Watch that their relatives are missing.
 Kenyan authorities should provide timely information about the whereabouts and situation of people reported missing, Human Rights Watch said.